alvarognnzz/Godot-Interaction-System/README.md

 This basic interaction system includes a player that can interact with different objects that respond independently.
 It's easily scalable thanks to its composition-based foundation.

 ## Features
 This interaction system simplifies player-object engagement, allowing users to interact with diverse objects.
 The independent operation of each object enhances realism and flexibility.
 The system is designed with a scalable composition-based approach, ensuring easy expansion and integration of additional features in the future.
+The player controller code is based on my [Prototyping FPS Controller](https://github.com/alvgonzx/Godot-Prototyping-FPS-Controller)

 ## Download
 If you want to try the system, you can clone the repository and use the demo stage.
 If you already have a project and just want to download the system, you can download it from [releases](https://github.com/netlaunch/Godot-Interaction-System/releases).